RCLU30/memory-game/README.md

 # Usage

- 1. Download the files and install the dependencies listed in the `package.json`
+ 1. Download or clone the files and install the dependencies listed in the `package.json`
  2. `cd` into directory where all files are located
  3. Run app using `npm start`.
  4. Open link created from `npm` and begin playing the game